 The first method is to take 20% of the calculated mix water and pre-hydrate, or quench, the expanded glass with it.
 Absorption takes only a few seconds.
 Blending the EG with other aggregates happens at this stage, and the mixing process proceeds as usual.

 The second method is to run through the mixing process as usual and then introduce the pre-hydrated EG after the cement, sand, aggregates, water, and additives are all blended.
 This is the most common method in ready-mix and structural pre-cast concrete operations.

-By using expanded glass as a sand and aggregate replacement, three distinct benefits can be obtained:
+By turning waste glass into expanded glass using and using it as a sand and aggregate replacement, three distinct benefits can be obtained:

 Performance benefits – Including extreme density reduction, improved thermal and acoustic absorption values, protection from ASR, and lowering the e-modulus which makes the concrete less brittle.